-Matt Cutts posted on his blog and Twitter this week to leave a message which has shook up many search engine optimisation (SEO) professionals, announcing the impending roll out of the Penguin 2.0 update.
-The update, dubbed as Penguin 4 by some, specifically reviews the backlink profile of your website and will penalise web domains that have a large array of low quality inbound links.
+Matt Cutts posted on his blog and Twitter this week to leave a message which has shaken up many search engine optimisation (SEO) professionals, announcing the impending rollout of the Penguin 2.0 update.
+The update, dubbed as Penguin 4 by some, specifically reviews the backlink profile of your website and will penalise web domains that have a large array of low-quality inbound links.

-“Building” links such as directory links, reciprocal links, sponsored posts and paid links is fast becoming a past-time practice, replaced by effective content strategies and digital PR which draw organic links.
-However, those links which you created years ago are still linking to your website, and as such it is essential that your websites backlink profile is evaluated and that all low quality links you used to build are removed.
+“Building” links such as directory links, reciprocal links, sponsored posts, and paid links are fast becoming a past-time practice, replaced by effective content strategies and digital PR which draw organic links.
+However, those links which you created years ago are still linking to your website, and as such it is essential that your websites backlink profile is evaluated and that all low-quality links you used to build are removed.

 This is undoubtedly the first question on everyone’s minds.
 How do we know what Google deem as low quality and which links should we be getting rid of?
-Google have always been incredibly secretive over their algorithm, and never offer up any strict guidelines, however they have given hints and tips which have helped us identify bad back links.
+Google has always been incredibly secretive over their algorithm, and never offer up any strict guidelines, however they have given hints and tips which have helped us identify bad backlinks.

 One question you want to ask yourself when analysing your links, is whether the link sits naturally within the blog, website or domain it appears on?
 If someone is linking to your website as it provides some useful data, or you have a small bio at the bottom of your guest post articles with a link to your website, then this is fine and you should look to keep these links.

 However, if in the past you've submitted to low-quality SEO directories, paid for links, invested in a reciprocal link or a link scheme, then the chances are these will be penalised.
 As I mentioned in my previous post, the main questions I would ask when determining whether a link is low quality is: